binbashar/leverage/README.md

 For the second item you can check the version [here](https://hub.docker.com/r/binbash/leverage-toolbox/tags).

+## Setting up development environment

+First, you should create a virtual environment and install all the required dependencies by running: `pipenv install --dev`.

+If you don't have `pipenv` in your system, you can check the following documentation: https://pipenv.pypa.io/en/latest/install/#installing-pipenv

+Once you have everything in place, install the CLI as an editable package inside the virtual environment: `pipenv install -e .`

+This way, the `leverage` command on your venv will be executed from the project folder, using it as the source.

+Now all the changes to the project will be immediately reflected on the command.

 ## Running Tests
 To run unit tests, pytest is the tool of choice, and the required dependencies are available in the corresponding `dev-requirements.txt`.